dar5hak/dar5hak.github.io/content/old/ml-offline-web-tfjs.md

 import { loadLayersModel } from "@tensorflow/tfjs";
 ```

-The `loadLayersModel` function lets you fetch your TensorFlow.js model from a variety of sources — HTTP in our case.
+The `loadLayersModel` function lets you fetch your TensorFlow.js model from a variety of sources—HTTP in our case.
 It returns a `Promise` of the model object.

 We need to provide a URL to `loadLayersModel` to tell it where to get the files from.
 If it starts with `http://` or `https://`, it will know that it needs to make an HTTP call.